Photosynq/PhotosynQ-Documentation/docs/view-and-analyze-data/view-your-project-data.md

 # View Project Data

-You can view the data collected for your Project at an time to follow the progress.
+You can view the data collected for your Project at any time to follow the progress.

 ## Browser